 Has anything happened today to make you stop and smile about a memory you and your nana shared together?

 Yeah, when I was on the bus on the way home an elderly lady got on and I moved so she could sit down and reminded me of the times my nana used to pick me up from primary school and the bus journeys home.

-Since your nana passed last year – has anything changed in your life over the past year?
+Since your nana passed last year – has anything changed in your life?